telerik/teststudio-docs/docs-teststudiodev/features/elements-explorer/find-element.md

 ![Find Element](images/find-element/fig5.png)

 **Find in the Cached Version** - if your test failed, you can find the element using the cached version of the application at the time of failure.
-Accessible only through the **Resolve Failure** tab in the Step Failure Details __add a link__.
+Accessible only through the **Resolve Failure** tab in the <a href="/features/failed-tests-debugging/step-failure-details" target="_blank">Step Failure Details</a>.

 **Find Without Connection** - choose this option to find the element without connecting to the application.